McMastercce/cdd/content/cceCourseTemplate/instructorGuides.md

 The name property does not currently get displayed in Avenue.
 It's for organizational purposes.

 The markup property is a string with all of the HTML for the content item.
-It cannot inclide line breaks, and quotes need to be escaped.
+It cannot include line breaks, and quotes need to be escaped.

 ## Example Topic in Avenue